posthtml/htmlnano/README.md

 ### custom
-It's possible to pass custom modules in the minifier.
+It's also possible to pass custom modules in the minifier.

 As a function:
 ```js